ibm-cloud-docs/devsecops/devsecops-incident-issues.md

 * Incident issues that are created during the CI pipeline do not carry a due date, while incident issues that are created during the CC pipeline do.
 * Incident issues that are created during the CI pipeline are found during the build, while incident issues that are created during the CC pipeline are found in the production environment.

-The following diagram shows the possible use cases based on the distinctions:
+The following diagram shows the possible use cases that are based on these differences:

 ![Vulnerability use cases flow](images/devsecops-vulnerability-usecases-flow.png "Vulnerability use cases flow") {: caption="Vulnerability use cases flow" caption-side="bottom"}